foundry-rs/book/src/tutorials/best-practices.md

 Thanks to [@samsczun](https://twitter.com/samczsun)'s [How Do You Even Write Secure Code Anyways](https://www.youtube.com/watch?v=Wm3t8Fuiy1E) talk for the tips in this section and the following section.

 - Don't optimize for coverage, optimize for well thought-out tests.
+- Write positive and negative unit tests.
     - Write _positive_ unit tests for things that the code should handle.
 Validate _all_ state that changes from these tests.
     - Write _negative_ unit tests for things that the code should _not_ handle.
 It's helpful to follow up (as an adjacent test) with the positive test and make the change that it needs to pass.
+    - Each code path should have it's own unit test.
 - Write integration tests to test entire features.
 - Write fork tests to verify the correct behavior with existing deployed contract.